The proxy allows you to make multiple requests to a website if there’s a need for it without being detected or blocked.

 await crawler.run();

-The massive advantage of using the Apify SDK for proxies as opposed to the first method is that multiple different custom proxies can be inputted, and the rotation of them will be automatically handled.
+The advantage of using the Apify SDK for proxies over the first method is that multiple different custom proxies can be inputted, and their rotation will be automatically handled.

 4. Setting the Proxy-Authorization header

-It is important to note that your authorization details must be base64 encoded.
+It's important to note that your authorization details must be base64-encoded.
 This can be done with the Buffer class in Node.js.

 Once again, this method only works for HTTP websites, not HTTPS websites.